It would be tempting to treat Let He Who Is Without Sin… as an anomaly.

 This would be a problem by itself.
 While it makes sense that Worf would have a rather conservative outlook on life, emphasising that aspect of his personality in this episode suggests just incompatible Worf and Dax might be together.
 Worf seems almost like an abusive spouse, lecturing Dax as if she were a petulant child.
 When Dax announces her plans to have “a big glass of icoberry juice”, Worf responds, “That is a mistake.
 You are allergic to icoberry juice.
 It makes your spots itch.”

 The story seems to be leading to a point where Worf confronts his own issues and works through them.
-Dax should rightly recognise that Worf is not mature enough to have the kind of relationship that she needs, unable to offer even the most superficial amount of trust.
+Dax should rightly recognise that Worf is not mature enough to have the kind of relationship that she needs, unable to offer even the most basic amount of trust.
 However, Deep Space Nine refuses to make that concession.
 Instead, the episode bends over backwards to remain sympathetic to Worf.
 The script has Jadzia eventually acknowledge Worf’s concerns and tries to make the audience empathise with its lead character.

 This leads to a scene that almost plays as a parody of Deep Space Nine‘s grim aesthetic.
 When Jadzia confronts Worf about his controlling tendencies, he recounts a story about how, as a child, he played soccer with a young boy named Mikel.
 “Our heads had collided when we both went up for the ball.
 I had not feel the impact, but I had broken his neck, and he died the next day.”
 It is worth pausing to unpack that.
 Deep Space Nine is a show that is very fond of broken and misfit heroes, but Let He Is Without Sin… retroactively inserts the death of a child into Worf’s backstory.